...

 Winnie enjoys her own powder day at the High 1 Pet Club Sky Park

-Resort Ski-in Ski-Out Options
+Ski-in Ski-Out Options

-In addition to the Hill Condo, the High1 Mountain Condo is another excellent option.
-Situated directly on the mountain, this condo offers quick access to the slopes, allowing you to maximize your time on the snow.
+In addition to Hill Condo, High1 Mountain Condo is another excellent option.
+Located directly on the mountain, it offers quick access to the slopes, ideal for maximizing your time on the snow.
+Although I haven’t personally stayed here, its prime location makes it a strong contender for a true on-mountain experience.

 Dining and Aprés-Ski